-Student: Jack Allen Supervisors: Prof. Peter Jezzard & Dr. James Kennedy
+Student: Jack Allen Supervisors: Prof. Peter Jezzard & Dr James Kennedy

-Summary (1 paragraph, max.
-300 words)
+Summary

+Quantitative MRI is not commonly used in clinically environments, partly due to long scan times and consistency issues.
+Magnetic resonance fingerprinting (MRF) is a new approach that shows potential in improving the reliability and speed of quantitative mapping, allowing simultaneous measurements of several properties.
+This is achieved by matching the signal time course from a pulse sequence run with pseudo-random parameters, to a pre-computed signal dictionary.
+There is a need for fast and reliable quantitative measurements to be made during MRI scanning protocols for the assessment of acute stroke patients, and for their clinical management beyond the acute phase.
+Conventional protocols mainly consist of a series of individual sequences, each providing qualitative or partially quantitative estimates of a specific parameter.
+Here we propose an application and extension of MRF for assessing oedema in metabolically stressed brain tissue.
+We aim to measure free water content, obtaining maps of T1, T2, and the B1 excitation field in the process.
+By providing parameters to separate BOLD and CEST frameworks in the same clinical protocol, we aim to reduce the time needed for an acute stroke assessment.
+Following on from preliminary work, a 2D spin echo EPI sequence will be used to implement MRF, firstly validated with phantom data, then healthy volunteers, before ultimately being implemented in vivo, as part of an Acute MRI in Cerebral Ischemia (AMICI) study.
+Later developments will focus on creating robust algorithms for sequence parameter optimisation and effective post-processing.
+Once our framework is completed and validated, there is scope for it to be applied to other challenges in emergency imaging.
 This project falls within the EPSRC medical imaging research area.

-Background (3 pages) (Research problem description and reason that it’s important.
-Lit review)
+Background

 Quantitative MRI

 Magnetic resonance imaging (MRI) is widely used in clinics to produce qualitative images for the diagnosis and monitoring of disease and pathology.
 Relative measurements of tissue properties are usually used to provide contrast between particular tissue types.
-Quantitative measurements would enable a more robust and reliable assessment across different scans, institutions and patients.
-One of the downsides is that conventional quantification sequences require large amounts of time for data acquisition, meaning that they are impractical for clinical use.
-Sequences have been developed to attempt to make quantitative measurements of T1 in a clinically reasonable time1–6 [Deoni2003, Deoni2005, Warntjes2008, Warntjes2007, Palma2015, Neeb2006].
-For example, the QRAPMASTER sequence 3[Warntjes2008] allows measurements of T1 and T2, only needing approximately 5 minutes to achieve full brain coverage.
-Another publication demonstrated the measurement of T1, T2, T2* and magnetic susceptibility, within 15 minutes, via series of quick sequences 5[Palma2015].
-However, these approaches are based on spoil gradient echo (GRE) and balanced steady-state free-precession (bSSFP) sequences, meaning that they rely on consistent and known flip angles.
-This means that the ability of these methods to measure these parameters accurately is reduced by factors such as spatial heterogeneity in the static field B0 and the excitation field B1.
-Excitation pulse profiles can also cause unwanted variations in the flip angle 7,8[Modo_book, European Society of Radiology (ESR)].
-Any post-processing that is performed to correct for these inaccuracies further increases the scan time.
-The problems associated with achieving quantitative MRI mean that qualitative images is more commonly used in clinics 9[Buonincontri2015].
+Quantitative measurements would enable a more robust and reliable assessment across different scans, institutions and patients, and would also assist in the research and development of new treatment strategies.
+One of the factors that hinder the development of quantitative techniques is that many of them currently require large amounts of time for data acquisition, meaning that they are impractical for clinical use.
+Some new sequences have been developed to attempt to make quantitative measurements of relaxation times in a clinically reasonable time1–6.
+For example, the QRAPMASTER sequence 3 allows measurements of T1 and T2, only needing approximately 5 minutes to achieve full brain coverage.
+Another study demonstrated the measurement of T1, T2, T2* and magnetic susceptibility, within 15 minutes, via series of rapid sequences 5.
+However, these approaches are based on gradient echo (GRE) and steady-state free-precession (SSFP) sequences, meaning that they rely on consistent and known flip angles.
+This means that the ability of these methods to measure these parameters accurately is reduced by factors such as spatial heterogeneity in the static field B0 and the excitation field B1, unless additional time-consuming sequences are run that can calibrate these additional parameters.
+Also, excitation pulse profiles can also cause unwanted variations in the flip angle across the slice, resulting in signal that is integrated across a range of flip angle conditions across the slice7,8.
+Any additional acquisitions or post-processing that is performed to correct for these inaccuracies further increases the scan time.
+The problems associated with achieving quantitative MRI mean that qualitative images are more commonly used in clinics 9.